-Treatment options can vary from at-home remedies to outpatient surgery, depending on the severity of your injury.
-You can help prevent this injury by performing exercises that will strengthen your leg muscles and using proper techniques during contact activities or sports.
+Depending on the severity of your injury, treatment options can vary from at-home remedies to outpatient surgery.
+You can help prevent this injury by doing exercises that’ll strengthen your leg muscles and using proper techniques during contact activities or sports.

 When an older person experiences a meniscus tear, it’s more likely to be related to degeneration.
 This is when the cartilage in the knee becomes weaker and thinner.
 As a result, it’s more prone to tear.